Stability and chaos in dynamical last passage percolation: Chaos onset heuristics, and scaled coordinates

-But first, it may be helpful to give a sense of the dynamical changes suffered to the time-zero geodesic $\Gamma_n^0$ by a given time $t > 0$.
-By this time, the path $\Gamma_n^0$ has suffered changes in energy insofar as the values associated to its vertices have been resampled and changed.
-The number of resampled vertices along $\Gamma_n^0$ is to first order equal to $(1 - e^{-t})\cdot 2n$; for small $t$, $2tn$.
-Thus a population of order~$tn$ values is updated.
-The proportion of departing values equal to $1$ uniformly exceeds one-half in view of the geodesic's macroscopic advantage; this proportion among new values equals one-half.
-Thus, the time-$t$ energy $E^t(\Gamma_n^0)$ of the initial geodesic $\Gamma_n^0$ experiences a precipitous decline after $t =0$, dropping at a rate of order $n$ from its initial value of $an$, with $a > 1$, until unit-order values of $t$ (and with energy having dominant term $n$ being approached for high $t$).
+In answer, first consider the dynamical changes suffered by the time-zero geodesic $\Gamma_n^0$ by a given time $t > 0$.
+At this time, roughly $(1 - e^{-t})\cdot 2n$ (or $2tn$ for small $t$) vertices on the path $\Gamma_n^0$ have been resampled.
+These vertices were more likely one than zero (with odds $a/2$ versus $1 - a/2$).
+But now they are equally likely zero or one.
+Thus, the time-$t$ energy $E^t(\Gamma_n^0)$ of the initial geodesic $\Gamma_n^0$ experiences a precipitous decline after time zero, dropping at a rate of order $n$ from its initial value of $an$, until unit-order values of $t$ with the value approaching $n$ for high $t$.